HVAC PPC Guide: How To Get Leads and Boost ROI

 When dealing with Google Ads, Quality Score significantly influences your cost per click (CPC).
 Google grades ads based on the keyword, expected click-through rate, ad copy relevance, and landing page user experience.

-Higher Quality Scores naturally reduce cost per click (CPC), resulting in superior ad pacelments for your HVAC company.
+Higher Quality Scores naturally reduce cost per click (CPC), resulting in superior ad placements for your HVAC company.

-- Landing Page User Experience: Google grades your landing page’s experience based on bounce rate, time on page, and other interaction signals.
+• Landing Page User Experience: Google evaluates your landing page’s user experience based on metrics such as bounce rate, time on page, and other interaction signals.
 Page speed, CTAs, and mobile usability all impact Quality Score.

-- Expected CTR: Google anticipates the chances of a user clicking on an ad, influencing Quality Score.
+• Expected CTR: Google estimates the likelihood that a user will click an ad, which influences Quality Score.
 The urgency of your ad copy and CTAs helps determine the expected CTR.

 AI-Driven Smart Bidding

-HVAC companies can manually bid on individual keywords, but constantly monitoring your campaign and its data is required.
+HVAC companies can manually bid on individual keywords, but they must constantly monitor their campaign and its data.

 Tracking & Measuring HVAC PPC Performance